RoboDK/RoboDK-API/README.md

 RoboDK API
 =========

 This repository is the implementation of the RoboDK API in different programming languages for simulation and offline programming.
-The RoboDK API allows programming any industrial robot with your preferred programming language.
+The RoboDK API allows you to program any industrial robot arm using your preferred programming language.

 The RoboDK API is available in the following programming languages:
 * [Python](https://pypi.python.org/pypi/robodk/)